 The feelings had been churning in my soul for well over a week.
-A bitter irritability set in and I found myself snapping at my loved ones from feeling used and unseen.
+A bitter irritability set in and I found myself snapping at my loved ones because I felt used and unseen.

 I texted some friends, asking for prayer, putting just a few words to my troubles.
 They prayed.